 👩🍳 Expert Tips

-- Mild curry powder – our seitan curry is mild, and doesn’t have much heat to it.
+Mild curry powder – our seitan curry is mild, and doesn’t have much heat to it.
 If you’d like it a bit spicier, try using hot chilli powder or hot curry powder.
+If you don't have curry powder, check out these curry powder substitutes.

 Seitan is a meat substitute that can be made at home, using washed plain flour or vital wheat gluten.
 It’s often flavoured with herbs, spices and stock.
 In addition, different methods such as steaming, wrapping, boiling, baking and deep-frying can be utilised to create different types of vegan meat substitutes.